top of page

 Why You’ll Love This

-• Naturally sweet and tropical flavor
+• Naturally sweet tropical guava flavor

 • Smooth, spreadable texture

-• Perfect for breakfast, snacks, or desserts
+• Perfect for toast, pastries, and desserts

 Recipe Card